Unpacking the Latest Options Trading Trends in Wells Fargo

-Financial giants have made a conspicuous bearish move on Wells Fargo.
-Our analysis of options history for Wells Fargo (NYSE:WFC) revealed 12 unusual trades.
+Whales with a lot of money to spend have taken a noticeably bearish stance on Wells Fargo.

+Looking at options history for Wells Fargo (NYSE:WFC) we detected 12 trades.

+If we consider the specifics of each trade, it is accurate to state that 41% of the investors opened trades with bullish expectations and 50% with bearish.

 Looking at the volume and open interest is an insightful way to conduct due diligence on a stock.